xkennawb/golf-handicap-calculator/START_HERE.md

   - Accurate about Front 9 vs Back 9 scores

 ### Labels & Formatting
-- "HCP:" and "Warringah HCP:" (not "Index:" or "Warringah:")
+- "WHS Australia:" and "Warringah HCP:" (not "HCP:" or "Index:")
 - "Points" for averages (not "avg" or "avg stableford")
 - Bullet points (•) for all stats under player names
 - Separate lines for HCP and Warringah HCP in TODAY'S RESULTS